antaldaniel/reprex/content/authors/developer/_index.md

 # Organizational groups that you belong to (for People widget)
 user_groups:
-  - Join us
+  - Team
 ---

-[Reprex](https://reprex.nl/) is a Dutch-American early stage startup based in the Netherlands specializing in making data reliable and accountable while delivering trustworthy analytics and AI solutions.
-Our diverse team works from several locations and countries; our ideal candidates are located in South Holland (the Hague/Rotterdam/Delft/Leiden), Western New York state/greater Toronto, Budapest, Bratislava, or Milano, where we have ongoing projects and team members, and thus more onboarding and team-building possibilities.
+[Reprex](https://reprex.nl/) is an impact startup based in the Netherlands specializing in making data reliable and accountable while delivering trustworthy analytics and AI solutions.
+Our diverse team works from several locations and countries; our ideal candidates are located in South Holland (the Hague/Rotterdam/Delft/Leiden).
 That said, we are open to candidates from any location.
 We bridge industry and academia through various advanced statistical and ethical AI verification projects: while our R&D partners are leading universities, we aim to deploy our solutions in business environments.

 We welcome candidates from all backgrounds and mother tongues who are proficient in R and have a good working knowledge of the English language.